ajitsingh98/Data-Science-Interview-Questions-Answers/vectors_and_matrices.md

 </details>

+---

-1. What does it mean for two vectors to be linearly independent?
+Q. What does it mean for two vectors to be linearly independent?

 <details><summary><b>Answer</b></summary>